 John 1.1-5.

-John 1.1-5 KWL - 1 In the beginning is the word,
+John 1.1-5 KWL - 1 In the beginning is the word.

-- and the word’s with God,
+- The word’s with God,

 - and the word is God.